 The Krannert School of Management MBA and MS Programs faculty and students are finding new and innovative ways of living sustainably.
-Through research, course work, conferences, professional organizations, expert speakers and more we are difference makers in an effort to live more responsibly.
+Through research, conferences, professional organizations, expert speakers and more we are difference makers in an effort to live more responsibly.

 - Events happening on campus